 Why do mixed signals happen?

-I think about the times in my life where I’ve given mixed signals and if I’m really being honest with myself, it all boils down to time, effort & agenda.
+I think about the times in my life where I’ve given mixed signals and if I’m really being honest with myself, it all boils down to time, effort, and agenda.

 When someone is giving you mixed signals, it’s generally because they want to buy as much time as they can where they can reap all the BENEFITS of having a mutual relationship and a monogamous, serious partner, without having to do much on their end.
 This propels their wishy-washy agenda (that’s always in “self-serving” mode).

-Bottom line – Mixed signals are utilized to propel the agenda of: buying time to reap benefits that should be EARNED, not given because future faking words were in consistent contradiction with hurtful actions.
+Bottom line – Mixed signals are utilized to propel the agenda of buying time to reap benefits that should be EARNED.
+Not given out because future faking words are spoken that never match action.